I Am Sober App

 • Do you have new information about an AA meeting?
 Please let us know!

-Charles Town, West Virginia AA meetings
+Charles Town, West Virginia AA Meetings

 Charles Town is a city in Jefferson County, West Virginia; the town is also the county seat.
 If you live or work in the local area and are searching for an addiction recovery program, you may want to check out our online directory of AA meetings in Charles Town.
 Newcomers to the Alcoholics Anonymous program often have many questions about what will happen at their first AA meeting.
 It’s common to have reservations about showing up to a roomful of strangers to share personal information about some of life’s biggest challenges.
 Newcomers attending West Virginia Alcoholics Anonymous meetings—such as those in Charles Town—often discover a new perspective on the program once they arrive in the meeting rooms.